Fear Street: Prom Queen Review (2025): Horror Clichés Galore

 Pros

-The music is a highlight, no question.
-Hearing Gloria by Laura Branigan or Sweet Dreams by the Eurythmics in a teen horror movie immediately sets the tone.
-The soundtrack is the kind of playlist you’d want at a retro party, and it really helps with the mood.
-They even throw in some Billy Idol to keep the energy up.
-It’s one of those things that reminds you why the 80s were such a perfect decade for these kinds of films.
+Hearing Gloria by Laura Branigan or Sweet Dreams by the Eurythmics in a teen horror movie immediately sets the tone, and they even throw in some Billy Idol to keep the energy up.

-The film leans hard into its campiness.
-It knows it’s a bit ridiculous and embraces it, which helps keep things entertaining even when the plot drags.
+The film leans hard into its campiness, and it knows it’s a bit ridiculous and embraces it, which helps keep things entertaining even when the plot drags.
 (In small doses)

 Cons